audit-labs-audits/tn-contracts/src/its-design.md

 ## Interchain Token IDs

-ITS protocolizes interchain operability by assigning each token a standardized `interchainTokenId` which serves as a fixed UID across chains.
+ITS protocolizes interchain operability by assigning each token a standardized `interchainTokenId` which serves as a fixed UID across chains. `InterchainTEL` uses the custom-link interchain token id type.

 ITS leverages determinism to achieve statelessness, never storing any token IDs or addresses in contract storage.
 Instead, ITS core contracts are written to bytecode and peripheral contracts like supported tokens and their corresponding `TokenManagers` are recalculated in memory for each interchain call.
 This is achieved because of the following invariants: